 An easy and fun project!
 Learn how to make glitter wine glasses easily with mod podge and glitter.
-So many personalized wine glasses you could make!
+A great way to add sparkle to any plain wine glass!

 Hi Friends!
 I’m so excited about this project.
 I love Fall and all the holidays and also wine so I thought I’d put the two together for this fun project.